Meet our current Resident/ Fellow Scholars:

 Research Focus: Glioblastoma is a lethal brain tumor without any current targeted therapies.
 Dr. Mistry’s interest is to understand the interplay between glioblastoma and the prominent stem cell niche in the brain called the subventricular zone.
 Specifically, he aims to identify molecular drivers responsible for migration of glioblastoma cells towards the subventricular zone.
 Revealing these molecular drivers may expose potential therapeutic targets because these tumor-escaping cells that take up residence in the subventricular zone are believed to be responsible for tumor recurrence and treatment failure.

-Overview: SCRIPS is soliciting nominations from for two 2019 Resident/Fellow SCRIPS Scholar positions.
-Beginning July 1, 2019, the Scholars will receive a year of salary support ($80k), 50% support of a technician ($20k), funds for research supplies ($20k), and support toward loan repayment ($10k in year 1).
+Overview: SCRIPS is soliciting nominations for Resident/Fellow SCRIPS Scholar positions.
+Beginning July 1, Scholars will receive a year of salary support ($80k), 50% support of a technician ($20k), funds for research supplies ($20k), and support toward loan repayment ($10k in year 1).
 Fellows will be eligible for up to 2 additional years of research supplies and 50% of a technician, and graded loan repayment ($20k in year 2 and $40k in years 3).
 Scholars will also receive career mentoring from prestigious internal and external Physician Scientists.

 Eligibility: Candidates must meet the following criteria: